A Central Limit Theorem for Diffusion in Sparse Random Graphs: Introduction

 \section{Introduction}

-Threshold models of contagion have been used to describe many complex phenomena in diverse areas including epidemiology~\cite{newman02, amini2020epidemic, Pastor-Satorras15, morris00}, neuronal activity~\cite{tlusty2009remarks, amini-nn}, viral marketing~\cite{Kleinberg07, leskovec2007dynamics, kempe03} and spread of defaults in economic networks~\cite{acemoglu2015systemic, acm16}.
+Threshold models of contagion have been used to describe many complex phenomena in diverse areas including epidemiology~\cite{newman02, amini2020epidemic, Pastor-Satorras15, morris00, watts2011simple}, neuronal activity~\cite{tlusty2009remarks, amini-nn}, viral marketing~\cite{Kleinberg07, leskovec2007dynamics, kempe03} and spread of defaults in economic networks~\cite{acm16, amini2019dynamic}.

-Consider a connected graph $G=(V,E)$ with $n$ nodes $V=[n]:=\{1,2, \dots, n\}$.
-Given two nodes $i,j \in [n]$, we write $i \sim j$ if $\{i,j\} \in E$.
-Every node has two states: it is either active or inactive (sometimes also referred to as infected or uninfected).
-We assume that to each node is assigned a nonnegative (integer) threshold.
-Let $\theta_i$ be the threshold of node $i$.
-The diffusion is then initiated by the (deterministic) subset of nodes with threshold zero which consists of initially activated nodes $\cA_0:=\{i\in V: \theta_i=0\}.$ Subsequently, in each round, if an inactive node with threshold $\theta$ has at least $\theta$ of its neighbours activated, then it also becomes active and remains so forever.
-Namely, at time $t\in \NN$, the (deterministic) set of active nodes is given by
+Consider a connected graph $G=(V,E)$ with $n$ vertices $V=[n]:=\{1,2, \dots, n\}$.
+Given two vertices $i,j \in [n]$, we write $i \sim j$ if $\{i,j\} \in E$.
+Every vertex has two states: it is either active or inactive (sometimes also referred to as infected or uninfected).
+We assume that to each vertex is assigned a nonnegative (integer) threshold.
+Let $\theta_i$ be the threshold of vertex $i$.
+The diffusion is then initiated by the (deterministic) subset of vertices with threshold zero which consists of initially activated vertices $\cA_0:=\{i\in V: \theta_i=0\}.$ Subsequently, in each round, if an inactive vertex with threshold $\theta$ has at least $\theta$ of its neighbours activated, then it also becomes active and remains so forever.
+Namely, at time $t\in \NN$, the (deterministic) set of active vertices is given by

 where $\ind{\{\cE\}}$ denotes the indicator of an event $\cE$, i.e., this is 1 if $\cE$ holds and 0 otherwise.

 We study above threshold driven contagion model in sparse random graphs with fixed degrees, constructed by configuration model.
 The interest in this random graph model stems from its ability to mimic some of the empirical properties of real networks, while allowing for tractability (see e.g.,~\cite{Molloy95, hofstad16, durrett07}).
 We describe this random graph model next.